how we test motherboards

 Moreover, a faulty VRM will also provide unstable power, putting your entire motherboard, along with the CPU, GPU, and RAM, to name a few essential electrical components, at risk.

-It is also worth noting that some of the Best Motherboards also offer active fans paired with spacious passive heatsinks to cool down the VRMs on your motherboard, which is something you’ll want to keep in mind if you’re looking for the Best Gaming or Overclocking Motherboards.
+It is also worth noting that some of the best motherboards also offer active fans paired with spacious passive heatsinks to cool down the VRMs on your motherboard, which is something you’ll want to keep in mind if you’re looking for the best gaming or overclocking motherboards.
 Resultantly, an effective heat transfer is conducted consistently, reducing thermal throttling and allowing for beefier CPU and GPU performance.

 Expansion Slots/Connectivity

 Each motherboard varies in terms of the expansion slots and connectivity it offers.
-Some motherboards may offer multiple PCI-e 4.0×16 slots, which the latest GPUs in our world can utilize in Nvidia SLi or AMD CrossFire coupling technologies, while some would only provide a solitary PCI-e 4th Gen slot.
-Motherboards on a budget would probably forgo these 4th Gen PCI-e slots altogether, only offering you PCI-e 3.0×16 slots (3rd Gen), resulting in reduced speeds.
-If you’re in the mood to connect more than one M.2 SSD, you would need to select a motherboard that has at least two or more M.2 SSD slots for utilization.
+Some motherboards may offer multiple PCI-e 4.0×16 slots and even a PCIe 5.0 slot, while some would only provide a solitary PCI-e 4th Gen slot.
+Motherboards on a budget would probably forgo 5th Gen PCI-e slots altogether, only offering you PCI-e 4.0 and PCIe 3.0 slots, resulting in reduced speeds.

 Also, every motherboard contains a different assortment of USB ports, so it is crucial to crossmatch the number of ports available with your needs.
 That being said, keep an eye out for the type and number of audio ports you’d like to use as well.